First detection of tracks of radon progeny recoils by MIMAC: The MIMAC Experiment

-Since June 2012, a bi-chamber prototype, filled with a low pressure (50 mbar) $\mathrm{CF_4} + 28\% \mathrm{CHF_3} + 2\% \mathrm{C_4H_{10}}$ gas mixture, is installed at the LSM for data taking~\cite{Santos:2013oua}.
-As schematically shown in figure~\ref{fig:Bichambre}, this prototype is composed by two mirroring chambers~\cite{Santos2007} sharing a thin 12~\textmu m aluminized mylar cathode at 25~cm from the anode.
-The anode consists of a pixelated micromegas~\cite{Iguaz2011,Giomataris2006} of 10.8~cm side linking the 200~\textmu m pixels by strips with a 424~\textmu m pitch coupled to a fast self-triggered electronics specially developed for MIMAC ~\cite{Richer2009,Bourrion2010a}.
-To ensure the acquisition synchronization allowing event coincidence search, one of the two electronics monitoring the chambers is used as master device and provides the reference clock as well as the start signal to the slave electronics.
-The readout composed of 512 channels, 256 channels covering the X-axis and 256 the Y-axis, allows the track envelope determination of the event with a kinetic energy down to a few~keV~\cite{Santos2007} depending on the gas and its pressure.
-Each channel has its own threshold adjusted by a calibration algorithm to sit above the noise level.
-While a WIMP interacts with a gas nucleus by elastic scattering, it transfers a part of its kinetic energy to the nucleus producing a nuclear recoil.
-The nuclear recoil releases only a part of its energy by ionization creating electron-ion pairs.
-Ionization electrons are collected to the micromegas mesh with a $21.4\,\mathrm{\mu m/ns}$ drift velocity~\cite{Billard2013a} by means of an electric field ${E_\mathrm{drift}}\sim 180\,\mathrm{V.cm^{-1}}$.
-Passing through the mesh these electrons are amplified by avalanche by a much higher electric field ${E_\mathrm{gain}}\sim 18\,\mathrm{kV.cm^{-1}}$.
-Coupling the fast MIMAC electronics to the pixelated micromegas, the strips are sampled every 20 ns, allowing the measurement of the primary ionization charge density.
-By associating X and Y strips, it is possible to reconstruct the nuclear recoil 3D track.
-On the other hand, a charge preamplifier connected to the mesh allows the measurement the total track ionization energy.
+Top panel of figure~\ref{fig:Bichambre} represents a scheme of the bi-chamber prototype.
+The detector is filled with a $\mathrm{CF_4} + 28\% \mathrm{CHF_3} + 2\% \mathrm{C_4H_{10}}$ gas mixture at 50~mbar and is composed of two mirroring symmetric cells sharing a fine aluminized mylar cathode.
+Each cell is equipped with a of 10.8~cm wide pixelated Micromegas~\cite{Iguaz2011,Giomataris2006} with $256\times 256$ strips on X and Y axis as represented in figure~\ref{fig:Bichambre} bottom panel.
+When a WIMP (represented by a dashed line) interacts with a gas nucleus by elastic scattering, it transfers a part of its kinetic energy to the nucleus producing a NR (represented by a red dashed arrow).
+The NR releases only a part of its energy by ionization, creating electron-ion pairs.
+Ionization electrons are collected to a mesh Micromegas with a $21.4\,\mbox{\textmu m/ns}$ drift velocity (measured by using the method described in~\cite{Billard2013a}) by means of an electric field ${E_\mathrm{drift}}\sim 180\,\mathrm{V.cm^{-1}}$.
+Passing through the mesh these electrons are amplified by avalanche thanks to a much higher electric field ${E_\mathrm{gain}}\sim 18\,\mathrm{kV.cm^{-1}}$ (corresponding to an $\sim 470\,\mathrm{V}$ amplification voltage).
+On the one hand, the deposited ionization energy is read by a charge preamplifier connected to the mesh.
+Due to the saturation of the ADC our energy dynamic range is ranging from 0 to 62~keVee.
+In addition, by coupling the pixelated Micromegas with a fast self-triggering electronic system~\cite{Richer2009,Bourrion2010a}, the X and Y strips are read at 50\, MHz allowing the measurement of the (X,Y) projection of the track as a function of time.
+Knowing the electron drift velocity, it is then possible to reconstruct the relative Z coordinate.
+The determination of the absolute Z coordinate of the track is not directly possible with this readout.
+This aspect is discussed in section~\ref{secMPD}.